truelinker/MyungBlog/content/career/FlashWriter.md

 ---
-title: "Flash Writer"
+title: "Flash Writer Implementation for Embedded Systems"
-subtitle: "Implemented a Flash writer program"
+subtitle: "Developing a Robust Flash Memory Programming Solution for Multi-Core Boot Systems"
-excerpt: "Implemented a Flash writer program"
+excerpt: "Deep dive into the implementation of a Flash Writer program for embedded systems, focusing on secure boot sequence and memory management"
 date: 2024-04-29
 author: "Myung Guk Lee"
 draft: false